-The All American Quarter Horse Congress is winding up this week, and we thought it was a good time to ask some top Congress competitors about their favorite win at the show.
+The All American Quarter Horse Congress is in full swing, and we thought it was a good time to ask some top Congress competitors about their favorite win at the show.

-With the Congress being the largest single-breed show in the world, a win at this show will stand out a lifetime and a story that can be shared for years to come.
+With the Congress being the largest single-breed show in the world, a win at this show will stand out for a lifetime and be a story that can be shared for years to come.

 Read these priceless stories below.
 Do you have a memorable Congress win?
 Please share it with us.